 Initial Visit and Follow-Up Scans

 On the day of your first appointment, we will confirm that you are eligible for screening.
-This may be done either by providing documentation from your physician or by a brief visit with a nurse practitioner or physician.
-If you are eligible, we will perform a low-dose lung CT scan, which only takes a few minutes.
+If you are eligible, we will perform a low-dose lung CT scan, which will take less than five minutes.

 Scheduling Your Screening